KNOWING THE WORLDS

 In general, Steiner said there are two higher or spiritual worlds above us: the soul world and the spirit world.*

 In his book KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT [GA 10], Steiner tells us how to gain direct understanding of those worlds.

 On this page, we will survey that book and the guidance it offers us.

 A few preliminary notes:

-◊ Steiner does not always make clear distinctions.
-Thus, for instance, while he sometimes speaks of higher worlds (plural), he also sometimes talks about a single higher world — one that presumably includes constituent realms or regions.
-Likewise, the terms he applies to various realms or regions (or, often, "worlds") shift around a bit.
-For instance, in addition to speaking of the “soul world,” he also speaks of “the soul and thought world” and the “world of thought and feeling.”
+◊ Steiner did not always make clear distinctions.
+Thus, for instance, while he sometimes spoke of higher worlds (plural), he also sometimes talked about a single higher world — one that presumably includes constituent realms or regions.
+Likewise, the terms Steiner applied to various realms or regions (or, often, "worlds") shifted around.
+For instance, in addition to speaking of the “soul world,” he also spoke of “the soul and thought world” and the “world of thought and feeling.”
 The reader is left to decide how these terms relate to one another.

 ◊ Most of the quotations below touch on at least one world of one kind or another — often the soul world or the spirit world.
 But there are also references to other "worlds" such as the "world of hearing," the "world of plants," and so forth.
 How carefully Steiner was choosing his words** in the latter instances, and how various worlds are connected to other worlds, is again left to the reader to decide.
 Still, taken all in all, the quotations create a verbal map of the universe that Steiner asks us to accept as reality.